Rollo Beck: Whitney South Sea Expedition

 In 1920 Beck was contacted by Dr. Sanford who proposed an extended South Pacific expedition.
 The fieldwork was funded by Harry Payne Whitney of New York, and the specimens were bound for the American Museum of Natural History.
 This became the longest and greatest of all Beck's expeditions and, as with the "Academy" expedition of 1905–06, he was joined by many other accomplished biologists and field collectors with complementary skills, including E. H. Quayle, J. G. Correia, Dr F. P. Drowne, Hannibal Hamlin, Guy Richards, Ernst Mayr, E. H. Bryan Jr., and others.
 Beck left the expedition in 1929, after sailing through the Pacific, from Tahiti to New Guinea to New Zealand and visiting hundreds of islands between.
 Rollo and Ida Beck returned to California in 1929 with over 40,000 bird skins and a large anthropological collection.
 This expedition remains to this day the most comprehensive survey and study of birds in the south-west Pacific islands, and has been written up in dozens of important scientific monographs of birds.
 The specimens residing at the American Museum of Natural History in New York City form the most comprehensive collection of Pacific birds anywhere.

 Rollo and Ida Beck retired to the northern California town of Planada, near Merced, where they continued to study natural history and provide specimens of great scientific value.
 Most of these later specimens are housed at the California Academy of Sciences in San Francisco, and at the Museum of Vertebrate Zoology at the University of California, Berkeley.
 There is also a substantial collection at San Jose State University.
 There is a smaller collection of mounted specimens on exhibit at the Pacific Grove Museum of Natural History, in the town of Pacific Grove, California, as well as a permanent exhibit devoted to the life and work of Rollo Beck.

 Contributions to science

-The work of Beck and other early ornithologists was undertaken primarily to document biodiversity before it was lost forever without being recorded, and to understand the evolution and ecology of organisms from the regions visited during the expeditions.
-The work of Beck and others brought an awareness of and a catalog of regional biodiversity that is essential to have in order to do modern conservation.
-Much of what we know about western U.S. birds and Pacific ornithology – from Bent's "Life Histories of North American Birds" to Murphy's "Oceanic Birds of South America" - rests on the fieldwork of Rollo Beck and other early ornithologists.
-Some believe that our understanding of global biodiversity and the practice of modern conservation biology, much of which seems to be anti-collecting, owes much to these early collectors who worked so diligently to document and preserve voucher specimens in museums.
+The work of Beck and other early ornithologists was undertaken primarily to document biodiversity before it was lost forever due to biodiversity not being recorded.
+They also sought to understand the evolution and ecology of organisms from regions visited during expeditions.
+The work of Beck and others brought an awareness of and cataloged regional biodiversity, which is essential to modern conservation.
+Much of what we know about western U.S. birds and Pacific ornithology – from Bent's "Life Histories of North American Birds" to Murphy's "Oceanic Birds of South America" - rely on the fieldwork of Rollo Beck and other early ornithologists.